rutar-academic/rutar.org/content/writing/an-introduction-to-webpage-templating.md

 +++
-title = "An Introduction to Webpage Templating" description = "How to use template processors to simply static webpage development." weight = 0 date = 2022-02-05 draft = true
+title = "An Introduction to Webpage Templating" description = "Using template processors to simplify static webpage development." weight = 0 date = 2022-02-05 draft = true